 - Self-defense.

+Self-defense is generally not an excuse for carrying a concealed weapon.
 However, if you can prove that you believed you were in grave and immediate danger because of specific threats, and that these threats warranted a restraining order to be issued, you may be able to successfully use this argument.
+An experienced San Diego concealed carry lawyer will review the facts and circumstances of your case to determine which defenses may be appropriate.